 Saltire Award - Large Scale Housing Developments Category

 Good Build Award - for CCG Ltd

-2014 Association for Project Management Awards
+2014 APM Project Management Awards

 The development for Sanctuary Scotland Housing Association consists of 44 three, four and five person flats, five townhouses for 6 people, and a commercial unit adjacent to Shaftesbury Street.
 The strategy focuses on the creation of a contemporary tenement building which adheres to the principles of maximising space and light.
 All the flats within the proposal are dual aspect and glazing has been maximised to the front elevations to allow views out towards the south.
 Flat types with different layouts suit a variety of tenants and their families.
 The building follows the line of the street, reinforcing the street edge in the traditional tenemental fashion.
 Small gardens to the front provide privacy to ground floor flats and minimise disruption to the utilities and services that are located within the pavement to Argyle Street.